reinderien/blockhood/makingof.md

 Still useless.

-There's a fairly extensive-looking of asset decoder projects on [ZenHax](http://zenhax.com/viewtopic.php?f=9&t=12).
+There's a fairly extensive-looking list of asset decoder projects on [ZenHax](http://zenhax.com/viewtopic.php?f=9&t=12).

 Using the somewhat-sketchy-looking and unhelpfully closed-source